Searching ...

 West Virginia State, USA

-A survey by Retirement Living recently found that West Virginia was ranked third-best state in the U.S. for retirement—behind only Florida and Texas—so if you’re looking for a place to retire in the United States, this beautiful state is worth considering!
+A survey by Retirement Living recently found that West Virginia was ranked third-best state in the U.S. for retirement—behind only Florida and Texas—so if you’re looking for a place to retire in the United States, this beautiful Mountain State is worth considering!

 West Virginia gives retirees plenty of reasons to call it home.
-Not only is the scenery spectacular, but it also promises affordable housing and senior care communities.
-Plus, with the abundance of outdoor activities to enjoy, everyone can find something to love about living in West Virginia.
+Not only is the scenery spectacular, it also has an abundance of outdoor activities to enjoy.
+The access comes with the promise of affordable housing and senior care communities.
+Everyone can find something to love about living in West Virginia.

-But every state has ups and downs every retiree should weigh when picking where to spend their golden years.
+All states have ups and downs, and retirees should weigh them when picking where to spend their golden years.
 Here’s what you should know about retiring in West Virginia.

 Cost of living